-Reward-to-risk ratio can have different implications depending on the type of trader you are.
-For example, if you are a scalper wanting to risk only 3 pips or units, a 3:1 ratio means you are targeting a 9 unit profit.
+A reward-to-risk ratio can have different implications depending on the type of trader you are.
+For example, if you are a scalper wanting to risk only 3 pips or units, a 3:1 ratio means you are targeting a 9-unit profit.
 But wait… A 2-unit spread is going to eat into your profit, meaning you’ll have to gain 11 units to achieve your desired profit — which is closer to 4:1.

 In practice, reward-to-risk ratios are malleable.
 They can be altered depending on the time frame, trading environment, and your entry/exit points.
 A long-term position trade could have a reward-to-risk ratio as high as 10:1.
 At the same time, a scalper could go for as little as 0.8:1.

-When trading, it is crucial to understand the risk-to-reward ratio in order to make informed decisions.
-The reward-to-risk ratio is a tool that allows traders to see the potential profit versus the potential loss for a given trade.
+When trading, it is crucial to understand the risk-to-reward ratio to make informed decisions.
+A reward-to-risk ratio is a tool that allows traders to see the potential profit versus the potential loss for a given trade.
 By understanding and utilizing the risk-to-reward ratio, traders can set themselves up for success by entering trades with a higher probability of making a profit.